Introducing Week Timer

 If you would like to be reminded to check out just before or after you have completed the target hours for the day, set the Checkout Reminder.
 If you prefer to be more discrete and not post a notification on the screen stating your overtime, you can replace it with your own custom message.
 Note that this custom message is identical each time it is repeated, whereas the default message includes overtime and/or checkout time.

-Select one or more weeks by simply tapping on them.
+Select one or more weeks or months by simply tapping on them to export a week or a month report.
 Tap on the action button and select Email in the menu.

 When at your desktop at work, either copy and paste the data from your email to your time sheet or week report, or open the CSV attachment in a spreadsheet program e.g. Excel if that is a more suitable workflow.